super-linter/super-linter/docs/disabling-linters.md

 # Disabling linters and Rules
 If you find you need to ignore certain **errors** and **warnings**, you will need to know the *format* to disable the **Super-Linter** rules.
 Below is examples and documentation for each language and the various methods to disable.
+Below are examples and documentation for each language and  various methods to disable.
 ## Table of Linters
 - [Ruby](#ruby)
 - [Shell](#shell)